rust-lang/nomicon/src/atomics/multithread.md

 ╰───────╯       └────┘
 ```

-Note the use of dashed padding in between the values of `data`’s column.
-Those
-spaces won’t ever contain a value, but they’re used to represent an
-unsynchronized (non-atomic) write — it is garbage data and attempting to read it
-would result in a data race.
+We know all of those lines need to be joined _somewhere_, but we don’t quite

-To solve this puzzle, we first need to bring in a new rule that governs all
+know _where_ yet.
+This is where we need to bring in our first rule, a rule that
-memory accesses to a particular location:
+universally governs all accesses to every location in memory:

 > From the point at which the access occurs, find every other point that can be
 > reached by following the reverse direction of arrows, then for each one of
 > those, take a single step across every line that connects to the relevant